mbme/arhiv/arhiv/README.md

     erased documents are arhived documents with null data Prime removes history of erased documents
     erased documents cannot be unarchived

-* replica runs compaction when there are 0 locks
+# Assumptions
+* local time on machine is monotonously increasing

 # Sync protocol
-* replica sends Changeset
+* replica sends Changeset (new & updated documents)
-  - baseRev - replica rev
-  - documents[] - new or updated documents
-  - attachments[] - new attachments
-* primary returns ChangesetResponse
+* primary returns ChangesetResponse with new & updated documents

 # Versioning
 * prime keeps previous versions of documents
   - prime saves previous version of a document when a new version arrives
   - prime allows to query previous versions of the document
   - replica doesn't keep previous versions of documents
-* prime doesn't keep previous versions of attachments or their metadata

 # Backups
 * daily, weekly, monthly (oldest backup is one month old)